Applications for the 2025-2026 Research Scholar Initiative (RSI) cycle are now open! The deadline to apply is February 1, 2025, at 11:59 p.m.

 Am I eligible to apply for the program?

-In order to apply for the program, you must have completed your bachelor's degree by the start date of the program (July) and be a US citizen or permanent resident.
+In order to apply for the program, you must be a US citizen or permanent resident.
+You must also have completed your bachelor's degree by the start date of the program (July) and not be enrolled in any other degree granting or post bacc program.

 Are international students eligible to apply to the program?